Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 }

 "I wrote an after insert/update/delete/undelete trigger on Opportunity.
-One AggregateResult SOQL gets MIN and MAX CloseDate per Account grouped together.
+One AggregateResult SOQL gets MIN and MAX CloseDate per Account together.
 Initialize all Accounts with null so deleted-Opp accounts get both dates cleared.
 Only fire DML when either date changed.
 2 SOQL, 1 DML, fully bulkified."

 Q